-The Europe Sub-Fund invests in shares in small- and mid-cap European companies, selected in particular for their reliable valuation and high returns (see criteria below), with the aim of increasing the capital value of the portfolio.
+The Europe Small Sub-Fund invests in shares of European small- and mid-cap companies, selected according to quality/value criteria (high profitability and low valuation), with the aim of increasing the capital value of the portfolio.

 This objective is accompanied by an extra-financial strategy based on environmental, social and governance (ESG) criteria.
 The extra-financial objective is to contribute to the long-term performance of the Sub-Fund by identifying (i) best company practices for ensuring sustainable performance; and (ii) the risks to which they are exposed.